kartik-v/bootstrap-fileinput/README.md

 11. Upload action defaults to form submit.
 Supports an upload route/server action parameter for custom ajax based upload.
 12. Triggers JQuery events for advanced development.
 Events currently available are `filereset`, `fileclear`, `filecleared`, `fileloaded`, and `fileerror`.
 13. Disabled and readonly file input support.
 14. Dynamically auto size the file captions for long file names exceeding container width.
-New property `autoFitCaption` is added which defaults to `true`.
-When this is `true` the plugin will auto fit caption text within the container dynamically and responsively based on window size.
 15. Raise new `fileimageuploaded` event that fires after image is completely loaded on the preview container.
 16. Autosize preview images when they exceed the size of the preview container.
 17. Completely templatized and extensible to allow configuration of the file-input the way the developer wants.